jorisschellekens/borb-examples/09/README.md

 By using these methods, you can easily generate detailed invoices programmatically, ensuring consistency and professionalism in your documents.

 The `A4PortraitInvoice` class is designed to help you create professional invoices in PDF format with ease.
 It allows you to set key invoice details, such as the invoice number, date, due date, and currency.
 Additionally, you can define billing and shipping addresses, add line items, apply taxes and discounts, and include terms and conditions—all through a straightforward method-chaining approach.

+## 9.5 Section Recap

+In this chapter, you explored how borb simplifies PDF generation through prebuilt layout templates:

+- `Slideshow`
+  - Enables the creation of visually engaging presentations.
+  - Supports rich content types such as images, charts, avatars, quotes, and structured text.
+  - Offers over 30 append_* methods for rapid slide composition.
+  - Ideal for reports, decks, dashboards, and visual storytelling.

+- `A4Portrait`
+  - Section placeholder – expand with specific examples or remove if unused.

+- `A4PortraitResume`
+  - Provides a clean, customizable format for professional resumes.
+  - Allows structured input of skills, languages, work experience, awards, and social profiles.
+  - Reduces time spent on formatting by handling layout automatically.
+  - Especially useful for recruiters, career coaches, and job seekers.

+- `A4PortraitInvoice`
+  - Automates professional invoice generation.
+  - Handles totals, taxes, line items, addresses, and terms with minimal code.
+  - Perfect for freelancers, businesses, or anyone needing quick, repeatable invoicing.

+Each class is built on top of DocumentLayout, allowing consistent design principles across different use cases.
+By leveraging these templates, you can drastically reduce boilerplate code and focus on your document’s content and logic.